 Kerry was initially referred to CAMHS young person's mental health service and now meets regularly with her Doctor to support her depression and manage her medication.

-With the help of the Living Plus team, Kerry successfully completed a GROW programme (employability course) run by Connexions and is now working with them to find an apprenticeship.
+With the help of the Places for People Living Plus team, Kerry successfully completed a GROW programme (employability course) run by Connexions and is now working with them to find an apprenticeship.

-Before coming to Living Plus Supported Services in Sheffield, Simon proudly held a responsible position at the Post Office, managing a large team.
+Before coming to Places for People Living Plus Supported Services in Sheffield, Simon proudly held a responsible position at the Post Office, managing a large team.
 But things quickly took a turn for the worse after receiving some devastating news from his family.

 The news turned Simon's life upside down and he spiralled into depression, losing his previous tenancy, seeing his relationship disintegrate and was forced into sofa surfing and sleeping on the streets.

-He just needed a place to get his head together and the space to rebuild his life, and with the support of the Living Plus team, he has now moved onto his own independent space where he can enjoy a brighter future with his daughter.
+He just needed a place to get his head together and the space to rebuild his life, and with the support of the Places for People Living Plus team, he has now moved onto his own independent space where he can enjoy a brighter future with his daughter.

 In 2019, Moira sadly passed away.
-Her memory and story will endure as a face of Living Plus.
+Her memory and story will endure as a face of Places for People Living Plus.